 Structural and Physical Adaptations

-- Red fox has thick and dense fur that helps them stay warm during the winter times.
+- The red fox has thick and dense fur that helps them stay warm during the winter times.

-- Their fur color usually blends in with the surrounding and provides them camouflage.
+- Their fur color usually blends in with the surroundings and provides them camouflage.

 - Red foxes have small and slender bodies designed for speed and agility.